Keyi1101/SmartMask/README.md

 - Algorithm
   - Model_deployment
   - Model_training
-  - see more at README in the folder
+  - see more in README of folders

 - Hardware Code
   - ArduinoCode